-A clear bottomless lake, about half-a-mile wide, lay motionless 1000 feet below us.
-Towering peaks on the opposite side, sheer faces of rock and snow-filled crags dwarfed us as we stood there trying to adjust our breathing to the rare atmosphere.
+A clear bottomless lake, about half-a-mile wide, lay motionless a thousand feet below us.
+Towering peaks on the opposite side, sheer faces of rock and snow-filled crags dwarfed us as we stood there, trying to adjust our breathing to the rare atmosphere.

-A steep incline sloped to the shores of the lake and we made the descent running, jumping and sliding in the soft lava ash.
+A steep incline sloped to the shores of the lake, and we made the descent running, jumping and sliding in the soft lava ash.
 A roofless dwelling and metal crosses with inscriptions gave evidence of former habitation.
 Barrenness and silence engulfed us; not even the cry of a bird interrupted.
-It was an eerie place.
+It was an eerie place and we skirted the lake rapidly.
 As we were ready to leave we met three Indians walking along a circular track leading into the crater.
 We exchanged greetings: